Amniotic Stem Cell Injection

 But the above qualities have now long been known to exist abundantly in stem cells from fat and bone marrow as well.
 When you consider that stem cells derived from adipose fat or bone marrow- as well as the anti-inflammatory and healing agents of PRP- can be directly harvested from the patient seeking therapy.

 A Closer Look at Bone Marrow Stem Cells

-In rare cases where adipose-derived stem cells may not be the ideal choice, bone marrow stem cells are by far the preferred alternative, and for good reason.
+Bone marrow stem cells are by far the preferred alternative, and for good reason.
 Like amniotic stem cells, bone marrow stem cells are multipotent.
 As the name suggests, these stem cells are produced inside bone marrow.
 Unlike amniotic cells, bone marrow stem cells continue to be produced throughout our lives.

 Bone marrow stem cells were first used in 1968 to successfully treat two siblings with severe combined immunodeficiency.
 They came into even more practical use through dental procedures.
 But it wasn’t until bone marrow stem cell therapy became widely used in professional sports medicine that it began to be developed for a wide array of illnesses, injuries, and disorders.

 NSI may use may use amniotic and cord blood product in conjunction with stem cells harvested from the patient.
 Using the latest harvesting methods significantly reduces discomfort and shortens the procedure time.

 The physicians and staff of the National Stem Cell Institute are always happy to help with any questions you may have about stem cells and how they are changing the face of medicine.
 We have perfected the therapies we offer, and we are broadening our therapy options in addressing diseases, illnesses, and conditions in order to help even more people get back to the life they remember!